 An evening of the best of Scottish song and instrumental music from the Scots and Gaelic tradition.

-Join us for a night of entertainment featuring pipes, clarsach, Scots and Gaelic songs and poetry to celebrate Scotland's rich cultural heritage.
+Join us for a night of entertainment featuring pipes, clarsach, Scots and Gaelic songs and poetry.

-The evening promises to be an outstanding experience of Scotland's music from some of its finest exponents.
+The evening will provide an outstanding experience of Scotland's music from four of its finest exponents:

 This event is FREE but ticketed.
 Places are limited so booking is essential.

-You will be sent tickets as an email attachment - please print and bring with you to the event.
+You will be emailed confirmation of your booking - please print this and bring it with you as proof of booking.

 The evening’s performers are, or have been, 'Traditional Artists in Residence' at the School of Scottish Studies Archives.

-Each is a collector in his or her own right, and a leading exponent in their field drawing on a wealth of tradition.
+Each is a collector in his or her own right and an exponent of a wealth of tradition.

 All also contribute to the "carrying stream" of our culture by creating new compositions and teaching, helping to ensure a lively future for our musical heritage.